 General format: two-man crew “investigating” (in other words, rolling cameras in and around) various WA areas where men, women and children had met sudden grisly deaths.
 It was pretty freeform from there.
 I was the straight man and sole cameraman and technician to Dr. [John] Wesley and Emery [Ward-Smith], who would channel and record whatever energies the dead gave.
 People really liked that setup.

 The premise, giving a voice to those who died who “shouldn’t” have.
 Hokey hokey hokey hokey.
 I don’t know how much Wesley believed in that, but he had a dedication to things that made questions like that irrelevant.
 Emery, oh, no question there.
 I feel nothing but reverence for her.
 I could never really open up with her.
 She has that quieting kind of belief that makes you cower back, realize it’s not your place.
 Made me cower back, anyway.
 One of those people whose personalities aren’t meant to exist in the same rooms and buildings as yours.
 She probably just remembers me as quiet.

-The children were all too young to remember their great-grandfather, but their parents’ instructions to sit still gave their faces an appropriate anguish for the occasion.
-They had been lined up on the couch unmoving well before Riley’s cameras were rolling.
+The children were all too young to remember their great-grandfather, but they strained so hard to sit still and silently they looked like they were on the verge of tears.
+They had been lined up on the couch even though Riley’s cameras were not rolling.
 The house was historic with all the creaks and bizarre architectural minutiae that came with.
-The parents casually discussed their memories of the wife’s grandfather and his work for the church and the poor.
+The parents casually discussed their shared memories of the wife’s grandfather and his work for the church and for the poor.
 Emery was jittery, looking over a glass cabinet full of ornamental plates and Precious Moments figurines, leaving Riley to get the information out of them.
 The parents excused themselves to talk in the kitchen for a moment.
 The kids stared at Riley and Emery nervously.
 Emery leaned over to Riley and whispered, “I really don’t like it here.”